ValKmjolnir/Nasal-Interpreter/README.md

     if(num.type!=vm_num)
         return nas_err("extern_fib","\"num\" must be number");
     // ok, you must know that vm_num now is not managed by gc
-    // if want to return a gc object, use ngc.alloc(type)
+    // if want to return a gc object, use ngc->alloc(type)
     // usage of gc is the same as adding a native function return {vm_num,fibonaci(num.tonum())};
+}

+// must write this function, this will help nasal to
+// get the function pointer by name
+// the reason why using this way to get function pointer
+// is because `var` has constructors, which is not compatiable in C
+// so "extern "C" var fib" may get compilation warnings extern "C" mod get(const char* n){
+    string name=n;
+    if(name=="fib")
+        return fib;
+    return nullptr;
 }
 ```